nderousseaux/nderousseaux/README.md

 ## Hi there 👋

-I'm a freelance developer based at Strasbourg in France.
+I'm a freelance developer, and a System ingeneer based at Strasbourg in France.
 I'm a fullstack developer, I love to work with Django, Pyramid and VueJs.
 I'm also a big fan of AI and machine learning, I'm currently learning about machine learning for web with ml5.js.

 ### My bests skills 🛠
 -  **Devops :** Docker, kubernetes, Nomad/Consul, CI/CD, Grafana/Prometheus.